sashinpivotal/cnd-instructor-lab-notes/README.md

     }
   ```

-- ???
-Even if Gradle runner setting is done in IntelliJ, running the app
+- *Even if Gradle runner setting is done in IntelliJ, running the app
-  within the IDE still results in the following error
+  directly within the IDE still results in the following error
+  You should use "bootRun" task from the list of Gradle tasks.

   ```
   Caused by: java.lang.IllegalArgumentException: Could not resolve placeholder 'welcome.message' in value "${welcome.message}"